NateArasti/UnityExtensions/README.md

-# My Unity Extensions
+# UnityExtenstions - Methods

-I'll put all my little unity extensions in this repository in different branches, so be sure to check them You are free to use them all and lalalalaalal
+This package serves purpose of containing lots of different useful extensions methods for Unity.
+Feel free to use it!